alirawashdeh/CallyJS/readme.md

 * ~~Cater for "Meet John at 1400"~~
 * ~~Cater for "Meet John at 3"~~
 * Cater for "Meet John in 1 hour"
+* Cater for "Meet John in 30 minutes"
 * Cater for "Meet John in an hour"
 * Cater for "Meet John at half past 10"
 * Cater for "Meet John at half 10"